 In 2001, the NHTSA adopted a new method to estimate missing blood alcohol concentration (BAC) test result data.
 This new method, multiple imputation, is being used by NHTSA's National Center for Statistics and Analysis (NCSA) to improve the scope of alcohol involvement statistics by the Fatality Analysis Reporting System.
 As a result of the methodology change, BAC 0.08 breakouts, which coincide with many state laws, can now be determined.
 Thus, NHTSA's general reporting categories have been modified to reflect this and are now BAC 0.00, BAC 0.01-0.07, and BAC 0.08+.

-KEY: BAC = blood alcohol concentration; U = data are not available.
+KEY: BAC = blood alcohol concentration; R=revised.

 U.S. Department of Transportation, National Highway Traffic Safety Administration, National Center for Statistics and Analysis, personal communications, Oct.
 16, 2018 and Nov.
 6, 2019.